panaali/mseyfi.github.io/posts/Code/Leetcode.md

         backtrack([], 0, 0)
         return and
 ```

 ## Note to remember:
-try to create a tree.
+Try to create a tree.
 Look at curr after each backtrack return.
 When a backtrack hits return that means it has hit a node leaf.
 Look at curr at that moment.
 Right after the return we have this tem `curr.pop()` try to imaging if curr pops the next item is  the item in  `for ... in ...` if we are done with all the children of the first child, that means we are at the end of the for loop and a new number will be chosen from scratch.
 That means `for i in range(start, end)` now what should this `start` be?
 Also a very important thing you should do is to create a tree and beside each node write the status of the variables so you can track them.